westoncampbell/BulldozerAHK/Other/Rules WIP.md

 ![Image3](https://i.imgur.com/Xecqy3B.png)

-The bulldozer cannot knock down walls.
-It is your job to maneuver the rocks around the maze.
+The bulldozer can't move through walls.

 (3) You are pushing a rock against a wall. . .

 ![Image4](https://i.imgur.com/KV91Ukv.png)

 Be careful about pushing rocks against walls.

 For example, look at the following setup.
 You have just pushed the rock against the wall. . .

 ![Image5](https://i.imgur.com/yBjsOwB.png)